josquin-research-project/jrp-scores/README.md

 the note.

 Another conceptual difference is the use of mensuration signs.
-These evolved (decayed) into time signatures.
+These evolved (decayed) into modern time signatures.
 The most common mensuration in the music is Cut-C, from which modern cut-time originates.
 In this mensuration the *beat* is at the whole-note rhythmic level, and the metric cycle is two beats (a breve).
 Circle mensuration is the second most common mensuration in the music.
-This represents three whole-note beats per rhythmic cycle (dotted breve).
-Mensuration signs also convey tempo, so MIDI files on the [JRP](http://josquin.stanford.edu) website made from these scores typically interpret tempo from the mensuration signs in the data (with the tempo slowing down over the generations due to smaller rhythmic values becoming more common).
-Modern time signatures are present in the data as a result of using music notation software for data entry and are of secondary concern (notice that they are not displayed in the scores on the [JRP](http://josquin.stanford.edu) website.
+This represents three whole-note beats per rhythmic cycle (dotted/perfect breve).
+Mensuration signs also convey tempo, so MIDI files on the [JRP](http://josquin.stanford.edu) website made from these scores typically interpret tempo from the mensuration signs in the data (with the tempo of the whole notes slowing down over the generations due to smaller rhythmic values becoming more common).
+Modern time signatures are present in the data as a result of using music notation software for data entry and are of secondary concern (notice that they are not displayed in the scores on the [JRP](http://josquin.stanford.edu) website, but use rather for metric analyses.

 Barlines had not yet been invented in the fifteenth century, so all barlines in the data are interpreted; however, these are less open